FIFA President Blatter says has not resigned - paper

 Blatter, who was re-elected in May, is under pressure to leave sooner rather than later as U.S. and Swiss authorities investigate suspected bribery and corruption at FIFA.
 Blatter has not been charged with any wrongdoing.

-Domenico Scala, the official overseeing the choice of a new president, has said Blatter's departure is an "indispensable" part of planned reforms to football's governing body.
+Domenico Scala, the official overseeing the choice of a new president, has said Blatter's departure is an "indispensable" part of planned reforms to soccer's governing body.

 Blatter spoke at an event for workers building the planned FIFA museum in Zurich, Blick reported.